beancount/docs/docs/06_beancount_language_syntax.md

 Beancount does not support the dollar sign syntax, e.g., “$120.00”.
 You should always use symbols for currencies in your input file.
 This makes the input more regular and is a design choice.
 For monetary units, I suggest that you use the standard [<span class="underline">ISO 4217 currency code</span>](http://en.wikipedia.org/wiki/ISO_4217#Active_codes) as a guideline; these quickly become familiar.
 However, you may include some other characters in currency names, like underscores (\_) or dashes (-), but no spaces.

-Finally, you will notice that there exists a “Commodity” directive that can be used to declare currencies.
+Finally, you will notice that there exists a “`commodity`” directive that can be used to declare currencies.
 It is entirely optional: currencies come into being as you use them.
 The purpose of the directive is simply to attach metadata to it.

 ### Strings<a id="strings"></a>